-The maximum recommended number of persons on board is 6 persons
+The maximum recommended number of passengers on board Yamarin 59 DC is 6 persons.

 Do not exceed the maximum recommended number of persons.
 Regardless of the number of persons on board the total weight of persons and equipment must never exceed the maximum recommended load (see chapter Loading).
 Always use the seats/seating spaces provided.